anthology-inc/at23-power-automate-workshop/README.md

 ![Screenshot of the Power Automate Dashboard](screenshots/01.png)

-3. Mouseover `New flow` and then choose `Instant Flow`
+3. Mouseover `New flow` and then choose `Instant Cloud Flow`
-4. Name your flow AT23 Document Approval
+4. Name your flow "AT23 Document Approval"
 5. Select the `When an HTTP request is received` trigger
 6. Click `Create`